 - 4 bone-in chicken breasts, cut in half if over 10 to 11 ounces

 - salt & pepper

 - 3 to 4 ounces diced pepperoni (originally Csabai) or pepperoni slices, roughly chopped

 - 3 to 4 bell peppers, sliced thinly (try 3 red and 1 green or sub 2 Hatch chiles for the green one)

 - 4 large tomatoes, skinned, deseeded, and chopped, divided

 - 1 large garlic clove, crushed and minced

 Serve the chicken over a bed of rice topped with the pepper mixture and pan juices.
-A marvelous presentation is to place the rice on a platter. make a well in the center and fill with the chicken, peppers and sauce.
+Garnish with additional parsley.